Totoro10101/ME405-Master-Plotters/README.md

 [the SIMPLEST cnc PEN PLOTTER | how to build it](https://www.youtube.com/watch?v=zFRRUZdz1HY)

-Although we're taking inspriation from this design, we are making some changes to the design that we believe will improve the plotter.
+Although we're taking inspriation from this design, we are making some changes that we believe will improve its performance.
 The basic layout of this design is a 2.5-D pen plotter that is laid out horizontally on a flat base.
 The base is is going to be a rectangular plywood piece with pulleys at each corner.
-There will be two gear motors driving the pen plotter placed at two adjacent corners (see sketch).
-The two motors will direct drive the two pulleys at the corners of the base, and the two other pulleys will control the tension of the belt.
-Instead of using string like the video, we will use a GT2 timing belt to increase the traction on the pulley because of the gearing present on the pulley wheels and the belts.
-To actuate the pen and lift it off of the paper of moving between intermediate lines, we'll use a small solenoid that activates to lift the pen.
-Thep pen's resting position is on the table, so the solenoid will only activate in between drawings.
+There will be two gearmotors driving the pen plotter placed at two adjacent corners (see sketch).
+The two motors will directly drive the two pulleys at the corners of the base, and the two other pulleys will be idlers which guide the belt.
+They will make the belt form one continuous loop in an hourglass shape.
+Instead of using string like the video, we will use a GT2 timing belt to increase the traction on the pulley because of the teeth present on the pulley wheels and the belts, and eliminate slipping.
+Since the total length of the belt will change slightly as the pen moves, we will use a stretchy rubber band joined with the timing belt to provide some room for movement while keeping tension.
+To actuate the pen and lift it off of the paper when moving between drawn lines, we'll use a small servo that activates to lift the pen within its holder.
+This holder will have ball rollers on the bottom to allow it to move smoothly over the paper.

 A rough bill of materials is shown below.
-We're keeping the main motors simple by using the equipment available to us in lab.
-The GT2 belt and pulleys will be purchased from Amazon and other components to hold the pen and solenoid will be 3D printed by our group.
+We're keeping the main motors simple and efficient by using the equipment available to us in lab.
+The GT2 belt and pulleys will be purchased from Amazon and other components to hold the pen and servo and to mount the motors will be 3D printed by our group.

 ## Bill of Materials
 | Qty. | Part                           | Source                | Est. Cost |